Climate Action Plan

 The “How To”The “How To”

-A Climate Action Plan details a strategy to reduce greenhouse gases (GHG), for a municipality.
+A Climate Action Plan details a strategy to reduce greenhouse gas (GHG) emissions for a municipality.
 The EPA has a guide for developing a climate action plan.
-In the St. Louis area, the Regional Environmental Internship Program has assisted several municipalities complete GHG inventories and Climate Action Plans.
-This program assists communities all the way up to the implementation phase of the program.
-Program participants are aided while they assess the situation and devise a plan.
-Community input is a key component to an climate action plan, and the Regional Environmental Internship Program will facilitate that discussion.
+In the St. Louis area, the Regional Environmental Internship Program assisted several municipalities to complete GHG inventories and Climate Action Plans.
+Community input is a key component to an climate action plan, and the Regional Environmental Internship Program facilitated that discussion.

-Municipal Climate Action Plans, typically addresses two categories: emissions associated with the community as a whole, and the emissions associated with activities under the local government's control.
+Municipal Climate Action Plans typically address two categories: emissions associated with the community as a whole, and the emissions associated with activities under the local government's control.

 Climate Action Plans are most successful when communities have input in their development.
 Community meetings and the input of a citizen-led sustainability commission help ensure local priorities as any such plan is developed.